openaudioserver/library/README.md

 # Library Index

-This is a media library indexer for NodeJS servers to scan designated folder(s) and index the songs.
+This is a media library indexer for NodeJS servers to asynchronously traverse a root folder, expecting artist folders within it, and album folders within them, to catalog any media files that it finds.
+After cataloging the media the indexer will save it, optionally compressed.

+Multiple folders can be indexed.
+Each will contain their own JSON catalogs, that merge into a single catalog when loading.

+## Why use this

+You can use this module if you are writing NodeJS software or tools for music libraries and audiophiles.

 ## Required folder structure